Legislative Council of Brunei: Early Establishment and Constitutional Foundations (1959–1962)

-The council was established in 1959 by virtue of Article 23 of Brunei's Constitution of 1959.
+The period of the State Council came to an end in September 1959 with the adoption of Brunei's first codified Constitution.
+The Legislative, Executive, and Privy Councils took the role of the council itself.
+The Legislative Council was established in 1959 by virtue of Article 23 of Brunei's Constitution.
 The 1959 constitution included five advisory bodies, including a Legislative Council, and granted the sultan full executive authority.
 When the left-wing Brunei People's Party (BPP), which aspired to overthrow the monarchy, gained all 10 of the council's elected seats in 1962, Sultan Omar Ali Saifuddien III invalidated the results.
-Its first sitting was held at Lapau on 21 October 1959.

 Following the nation's first election on 30 and 31 August 1962, the Legislative Council's initial meeting was held on 10 October 1962.
 Part of the constitutional rules governing general elections were suspended in 1962, and members' seats were filled by royal appointment beginning on 28 August 1963.
-Sultan Hassanal Bolkiah dissolved the council on the following day.
-The inaugural meeting of the council took place on 27 December 1983, and it was disbanded on 13 February 1984.
-Hence, legislative powers were fully vested in the Sultan.
+Upon the establishment of the new Legislative Council in September 1962, the party attempted to forward a motion aimed at stopping the formation of Malaysia.
+The council meeting was rescheduled until 5 December because it was afraid of losing the discussions.
+The BPP sent a resolution to the government of Brunei to be presented in the next council meeting prior to its convening.